 To prove a violation of probation during a hearing, it must be shown that the violation was both willful and substantial.
 If the court finds that a person violated probation during a hearing, the court can typically impose any sentence that it could have originally imposed.

-The most common types of probation violations include:
+The most common types of probation violations include

 Your criminal defense attorney can help you understand the requirements and standards probationers must follow.

 In Utah, probation requires compliance with several standard conditions that all probationers must follow.
-The conditions are enhanced for individuals placed on sex offender probation in Utah who are supervised even more closely and held to higher standards.
+The conditions are enhanced for individuals placed on sex offender probation who are supervised even more closely and held to higher standards.

-Utah's criminal justice system has established Group A conditions, Group B conditions and Group C conditions.
+Utah's criminal justice system has established Group A conditions, Group B conditions, and Group C conditions.
 The differences in the groups depend on the nature of the underlying charges including:

 Some types of probation in Utah have Electronic Monitoring Program Conditions that apply.

 In probation revocation proceedings, notice of the claimed violations is required to ensure that defendants receive the minimum requirements of due process.
 For example, the failure to provide such notice of the probation violation only constitutes reversible error when lack of notice is prejudicial to the defendant.

 Other due process requirements for misdemeanor and felony probation violation hearings include: